 Carrot Texture Matters

+Use the shredding disc on a food processor or the small holes of a box grater.
 Coarse shreds create wet pockets and uneven texture.
-Fine shreds integrate into the batter and almost dissolve during baking, giving you moisture without structural weakness.
+Finer shreds integrate into the batter and almost dissolve during baking, giving you moisture without structural weakness.
+Do not use pre-shredded carrots.
+They’re too dry and too thick.

 Moisture Control